C3SL/hotmapper/README-en.md

 This repository implements the HOTMapper, a tool that allows the user to manage his historical data using a mapping protocol

+## Data ##

+The dataset "Matrícula" can be found at the link: [INEP](http://portal.inep.gov.br/web/guest/microdados) in the section "Censo Escolar".

+The dataset "Local Oferta" can be found in the same link, but at the section "Censo da Educação Superior".
+Additionaly for increase the convenience, all data from "Local Oferta" is in the directory open_data.

 ## Requirements ##

 * Python 3 (It's recommended that you use a virtual environment, such as virtualenv)